OneSignal/react-native-onesignal/README.md

 ### Set In App Focus Behavior

-We exposed the inFocusDisplaying API of OneSignal (Android only).
+We exposed the inFocusDisplaying API of OneSignal.

+*Android:*

  - `0` = `None`         - Will not display a notification, instead only `onNotificationReceived` will fire where you can display your own in app messages.
  - `1` = `InAppAlert`   - *(Default)* Will display an Android AlertDialog with the message contains.